carbon-design-system/carbon-website-archive/src/content/getting-started/designers/designers.md

 If you work with a proprietary add-on library and still want to be connected for updates, set up the kit via Box Drive by following [these instructions](#get-the-kit-via-box).
 (Internal IBM users only)

-If you would rather not receive library updates, or if you are looking for previous versions of the design kit, please visit the GitHub repository and follow [these instructions](#download-the-kit-from-github) to download the kit.
+For one-time downloads of the kit, or if you are looking for previous versions, please visit the GitHub repository and follow [these instructions](#download-the-kit-from-github) to download the kit.

 ### Get the kit via Box (IBM internal only)